metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 _Note_: This step MUST be automatically performed after receiving the final `incoming_partial_secret`.

-_Note_: In most use cases, only the first entry in `aggregated_public_keys` (i.e., index 0) is used.
+_Note_: In most use cases, only the first entry in `aggregated_verification_vector` (i.e., index 0) is used.
 It corresponds to the public key associated with the final distributed private key.
 If other indices are not required for the application, their computation may be omitted to reduce overhead.

 ### Submission of Data to Orchestrator